TylerJPresley/cb_deploy-web-artifact/README.md

 Deploys deploy-web-artifact.sh script

 This script assumes you've got the same setup as me.
-Fork it and make it fit your needs.
+Fork it and make it fit your needs.<br>
-1. Jenkins deploys the artifact to /tmp
+1. Jenkins deploys the artifact to /tmp<br>
-2. Artifact is a `*.tar.gz`
+2. Artifact is a `*.tar.gz`<br>
 3. Your site's root is something like /var/www/mysite.com/current

 EX: sh /var/www/deploy-web-artifact.sh --artifact mysite.com-2017.1.1.tar.gz --build-version 2017.1.1 --keep 10 --path /var/www/mysite.com